-In 2040, the Authority anticipates that the total operating budget for the Phase I system will be approximately \$874 million (2015\$ millions) (Authority 2017a).
-Total operating and maintenance (O&M) staffing for the entire Phase I system in 2040 is projected by the Authority at 3,540 jobs (Authority 2017c).
-The number of staff associated with each project section will ultimately depend on final decisions regarding the locations of the maintenance facilities, the operation and control center, and the California High-Speed Rail Headquarters.
-Interim estimates of the San Jose to Central Valley Wye project O&M staffing in 2040 used in this analysis is 600 jobs or about 17 percent of the Phase I estimate for total jobs systemwide, based on a pro-rata allocation of the systemwide O&M jobs by ratio of the project's centerline route miles to total route miles systemwide (Authority 2018).
+In 2040, the Authority anticipates that the total operating budget for the Phase I system will be approximately \$874 million (2015\$ millions).
+Total O&M staffing for the entire Phase I system in 2040 is projected by the Authority at 3,540 jobs.
+The number of staff associated with each project section will ultimately depend on final decisions regarding the locations of the maintenance facilities, the operation and control center, and the California High-Speed Rail Headquarters5.
+The preliminary estimate of the Project Section O&M staffing in 2040 used in this analysis is 380 jobs or about 11 percent of the Phase I estimate for total jobs systemwide, based on a pro-rata allocation of the systemwide O&M jobs by ratio of the project section's centerline route miles to total route miles systemwide (Authority 2018).

-The same ratio of the project's centerline route miles to total route miles systemwide is applied to allocate Phase 1 O&M cost estimates to the individual Phase 1 project sections.5 About \$147 million (2015\$), or about 17 percent of the projected operating budget, is estimated for the San Jose to Central Valley Wye project.
+The same ratio of the project section's centerline route miles to total route miles systemwide is applied to allocate Phase 1 O&M cost estimates to the individual Phase 1 project sections.6 About \$95 million (or about 11 percent) of the projected operating budget is estimated for the Project Section.
 The operations expenses include regional spending on employee compensation and goods and services.
-The operations and maintenance employment would include train operations, dispatching, maintenance of equipment, track, and systems, station and train cleaning, and general and administrative positions associated with the tracks, stations in San Jose and Gilroy and rail yards and maintenance facilities.
+The O&M employment includes a range of jobs associated with train operations, maintenance, and administrative activities associated with the tracks and passing track, stations in San Francisco and Millbrae, and rail yards and maintenance facilities.
 Other operating budget costs would involve commercial activities, insurance, and contingency funds.
-No heavy maintenance facilities are proposed for the project.
+No heavy maintenance facilities are proposed for the Project Section.

-Analysts used the Construction Cost Index developed for the Authority's 2016 Business Plan Capital Cost Basis of Estimate Report (Authority 2016) to adjust operations and maintenance expense estimates made in 2015 dollars to the 2016 dollars pertinent to the RIMS II multipliers described previously.
+Analysts used the Construction Cost Index developed for the Authority's 2016 Business Plan Capital Cost Basis of Estimate Report (Authority 2016) to adjust O&M expense estimates made in 2015 dollars to the 2016 dollars pertinent to the RIMS II multipliers.
 An inflation factor of 2.00 percent per annum is assumed to pertain between Fiscal Year 2015/2016 to Fiscal Year 2016/2017 in the Construction Cost Index, and has been applied as necessary to convert 2015 dollars to 2016 dollars for analysis.
+The Construction Cost Index inflation factor of 2.25 percent per year is assumed to pertain between Fiscal Year 2016/2017 and Fiscal Year 2024/2025 has been applied to convert to 2021 dollars for uniform reporting.